Students

 While not exhaustive, the following list provides the most common reasons a student alert may be submitted:

-• Poor attendance or tardiness
+• Inadequate attendance or frequent tardiness

-• No assignments or late assignments submitted
+• Missing or late assignments submitted

 • Missed tests or quizzes